 Denise: Social media has been amazing and they use the most amazing software to create great content to share across our channels.

 Martin: I was able to use social media metrics and data to back up what I was saying to people about getting online and interacting with their communities over social media.
 I had stats that showed if they posted videos they would get more engagement and that would bring in x amount of customers.
 That evidence encouraged them to be more active on social media because they saw results of how it helped.

 Denise: Another key to our success is the relationship and engagement we have with the parents and our interest in their child's development.
 All of our communication is with parents on behalf of their children and we do things that would be good for the children both in terms of routine and exercise and having something to do during the lockdown period.

 It's noticeable that when you have engaged parents, you have much better results from the children in the sessions.
 Because they are so young, the parents participate in the classes and sessions of the first two age groups.
 We find it gives some personal development to the parents as well.
-Most of the parents are really good at motivating their children and keeping them engaged.
-We just build the best relationships we can with parents and really focus on the benefits of keeping their kids involved and demonstrate how to engage with the children.
+Most parents are really good at motivating their children and keeping them engaged.
+We just build the best relationships we can with parents and really focus on the benefits of keeping their kids involved and demonstrating how to engage with the children.

 Brand ambassador program

 Martin: Vicky used to play for England's Women's Professional Rugby team and has a vast list of contacts and members of the current team that she keeps in touch with.
 Early on Vicky called a few people and asked them to be an ambassador for her new kid's rugby business and that's all it took for them to get on board.
 We are extremely lucky to have such an amazing group of ambassadors, many of which are household names and still play for the women's pro team.
 It started with a couple and now we have about 20 ambassadors.